-Admission to College for Adults: Associate Degrees
+Admission to College for Adults: Associate, Bachelor's Degrees and Certificates

-- Submit a completed online application form.
+- A completed application form.

 - Official transcripts sent directly from each college or university attended (whether or not credits were earned).